 Lastly, they allow for the creation of testing criteria and success KPIs to ensure that the outputs match the specs and requirements laid out in this first stage.

 Westwood Rock use the latest techniques and technology to create the relevant documents and track progress of the project.

-Once the design stage has been completed and the changes, requirements, bugs and requirements have been defined then coding can begin.
+Once the design stage has been completed and the changes, requirements and bugs have been defined then coding can begin.

 Coding involves the software engineer translating the requirements into code that performs, displays, or processes the logic or functionality defined in the Design stage.